BobyMCbobs/ucore-k8s/README.md

 This is an experiment.
 Do not use it!

+# Components

+- Kubernetes
+  - best way to run containers in production
+- CRI-O
+  - it supports container runtime classes
+  - it supports verifying container images and rejecting unsigned ones
+- Kata-Containers
+  - it provides a tighter level of isolation than runc

 # TODOs

-- [ ] vendor and sign select container images to run
+- [x] vendor and sign select container images to run
   - `kubeadm config images list`
   - cert-manager
   - knative-operator